barisione-biso/MillenniumDB/README.md

     The operator precedence is as usual: `()` > `NOT` > `AND` > `OR`.

 - The next line is an ORDER BY clause.
 A query may not have a ORDER BY clause.
 You can specify how the order works with the keywords `ASC`/`ASCENDING` and `DESC`/`DESCENDING` after each element.
 If the order is not specified the default is `ASCENNDING`

+- The next line is a RETURN clause.
+Every query must have a RETURN clause.
+This clause specify which objects or object properties will be returned.
+Return clauses look like this:
+    - `RETURN *`
+    - `RETURN ?x`
+    - `RETURN ?x.key`
+    - `RETURN ?x, ?y.key, ?z`

 - The last line is a LIMIT clause.
 A query may not have a LIMIT clause.
 A LIMIT clause gives an upper bound on the number of results returned.